top of page

 • Instagram

-Alia Vera and her poetry are inspired by the natural world, ecstatic experience, and the soul’s experience of being human.
+Alia and her poetry are inspired by the natural world, ecstatic experience, and the soul’s experience of being human.
 She is the founder of Sacred Poetry Circle and hosts poetry in the park on the first Sunday of each month at Haw Creek Park in Asheville.

 4.png